siddhant-gavai/QR-CODE-GENERATOR/README.md

 # QR-CODE-GENERATOR

-in this project i build a qr code generator for the url.
+in this project i build a qr code generator for the url link .